 Insulation is an essential part of every home construction.
-Air movement can be a critical factor with heating and cooling in your home.
+Air movement can be a critical factor in heating and cooling your home.
 Insulation in areas like your walls, basement, and attic can help control the level of air movement, preventing heat from flowing out of your home in the winter or A/C during the summer.

 Eco-friendly insulation upgrades this by using natural and sustainable materials.
 In the past, formaldehyde was used to make insulation.
 Now we know this is a dangerous substance.
 Modern insulation reduces the amount of carbon footprint and makes for a more energy-efficient house.

 As an added benefit to buying an eco-friendly house, this eco-friendly insulation is also more cost-effective.
 Icynene, a spray foam form of eco-friendly insulation, can reduce a homeowner’s energy bill by as much as 50 percent.
 If you’re looking for an intelligent choice for your new home, then eco-friendly insulation could be the first step.